Writing

 When AI can generate options quickly, the designer's job is to decide what deserves to exist.
 Which insight is real?
 Which recommendation is overfit to one metric?
 Which idea manipulates behavior instead of supporting agency?
 Which automation changes the user's relationship to the product?
 Which intervention is small enough to ship and meaningful enough to matter?

 The designer becomes the person who can integrate evidence, psychology, interaction theory, system constraints, and taste into a product decision.
-That is a bigger job than making screens.
-It is also a more interesting one.
+It is a bigger job than making screens, and a more interesting one.

 My bias

 I want ideation to get less theatrical and more rigorous.
 Fewer sticky-note forests.
 Fewer generic AI brainstorms.
 More living critique systems.
 More source-backed product audits.
-More product-improvement routines that run against the real interface, the real data, the real user behavior, and the real research.
+More product-improvement routines that run against the live product, not a generic premise.

 Automating ideation should not mean outsourcing imagination.
-It should mean building a better machine around human judgment: one that brings the science into the room, remembers what the team already learned, notices patterns we would otherwise miss, and helps us turn good design instincts into repeatable product improvement.
+It should mean building a better review loop around human judgment: one that brings evidence into the room, remembers what the team already learned, notices patterns we would otherwise miss, and helps us turn good design instincts into repeatable product improvement.